Q: My kitchen is looking a bit dated. How can I give it an update without starting from scratch?

 Wash your cabinets down with sugar soap or a strong detergent solution.
 This will remove grease and create a smooth canvas.
 Wipe off any soap residue with a damp cloth.

 When the cabinets are dry, sand with fine paper (you can skip this step if you have melamine or high gloss surfaces).
 Fill imperfections with a good quality ready mixed filler and sand again.
-Polycell Multi Purpose Pollyfilla is great for filling in gaps on kitchen cabinets and cupboards as it's easy to sand, dries white and won't shrink or crack.
+Polycell Multi Purpose Polyfilla is great for filling in gaps on kitchen cabinets and cupboards as it's easy to sand, dries white, and it won't shrink or crack.

 Apply a wood or melamine primer depending on the surface.
 You might want to use a small roller on doors for a smooth finish.
 Dulux Quick Dry Satinwood is a water-based paint, which means it’s quick drying and won’t smell during the painting process (the only smell coming out of your kitchen should be that of your culinary creations, after all).
 The finish will be a subtle sheen that’s easy to clean and touch-up – just what you'll need if you have one or two enthusiastic little cooks at home.
 If using a brush make sure it has synthetic bristles to avoid those brush marks!